Advertorial | Palace Amusement — This week on screen

 Sanitisation stations are available at convenient points throughout.

-All cinemas have regulated one-way entrances and exits and specified cross-aisle traffic.
+All cinemas have regulated one-way entrances and exits and specified cross-isle traffic.

 Thorough cleaning and sanitisation is done to ensure a safe and relaxed atmosphere for all.